 Sharon Sobol Jordan is the Chief of Staff for Cuyahoga County, a position she began January 2015.
 Prior to that, she was President and CEO of the nonprofit Centers for Families and Children, a Cleveland-based human services organization.
 Before she became CEO of the Centers for Families and Children, she worked as the organization's chief operating officer and general counsel under then-CEO Lee Fisher, who later became Ohio's lieutenant governor.
 She also serves on the boards for MetroHealth System, Cleveland Transformation Alliance, and the Ohio Legal Assistance Foundation.

-Shana F. Marbury, Esq. is general counsel and vice president, strategic initiatives & research for the Greater Cleveland Partnership (GCP), where she oversees legal affairs and leads the organizational strategic priorities for education, talent, and workforce development.
+Shana F. Marbury, Esq. is General Counsel and Senior Vice President for Education and Workforce for the Greater Cleveland Partnership (GCP), where she oversees legal affairs and leads the organizational strategic priorities for education, talent, and workforce development.
 She focuses on partnering on collaborative community projects, such as drafting and implementation of “Cleveland’s Plan for Transforming Schools” and engaging in the work of the Cleveland Transformation Alliance, which assesses the quality of public schools in Cleveland.
 Shana also guides GCP efforts in developing college and career readiness in high school and college students.
 Prior to her employment at the GCP, Shana worked as a consultant in the areas of diversity and inclusion.
 Before consulting, Shana worked as a labor, employment, and school law attorney.
 Shana currently serves on the CMSD Nominating Panel, the Friends of Max S Hayes High School Advisory Board, the Fenn Educational Fund Advisory Committee, and is a former member of the City Club of Cleveland Forum Foundation Board.
 Shana received her JD from Tulane and her BA at Tufts University in sociology and political science.

 John is a partner in Calfee's M&A and Corporate practice groups.
 He specializes in consummating mergers, acquisitions, joint ventures and divestitures for a wide range of companies and industries.
 His experience with private equity funds, startup entities and commercial financings enables him to assist clients with the legal aspects of capital raising initiatives in both up and down rounds.
 He counsels startup companies with respect to entity selection and formation, buy-sell agreements and management agreements.
 John works closely with Calfee’s estate planning attorneys to maximize the benefits for future generations in ownership successions and exit events.
 His practice also includes negotiation of borrower-side commercial financings and loan transactions.
 John serves as corporate secretary for several privately-held companies, including Eatem Foods and Meister Media Worldwide.
 He currently chairs the Governance Committee and serves on the Executive Committee of The City Club of Cleveland.
 John is also Treasurer of the Wharton Club of Northeast Ohio, on whose board he has served for several years.
 He began his tenure with Calfee in 1998 and became a partner in 2008.